ryzeon-dev/bmdns/README.md

 # Bare-Metal DNS
 Simple DNS written in Python.
 No fancy UI.
 No extensive analysis.
 Just a bare metal DNS server

+## Warning
 The software has only been tested on GNU/Linux, at the moment.
-Its behaviour is unknown on other OS
+Its behaviour is unknown on other Operative Systems (it is expected to work just fine on BSD distributions).

 ## OS requirements
 Compilation requires `python3 python3-venv python3-pip` packages to be installed